kwingfi24/Pi_in_the_Sky/DOCUMENTATION.md

 ### May 3, 2022
 Kaitlyn - Today I

-Christian - firgured out the placement and attachment of pieces as well as tested the wweighted plane
+Christian - firgured out the placement and attachment of pieces as well as tested the weighted plane

+### May 16, 2022
+Kaitlyn - I wrtoe the code for the apex.
+I used this website as a resource to help me get started.
+With it working headless and everything being done, I hope to start soldering this week, but due to the strange schedule this week it may not happen until next week.

+Christian -